-The best way to build and protect your credit score is to responsibly manage your finances and debt.
-It means always paying on time and using a small percentage of your available credit.
-If you have a thin file (empty looking financial history), the easiest way to build credit is with a credit card.
-Spend a small amount every month and always pay it back in full – this will show up on your credit report, proving that you can manage your credit responsibly.
+- Build your credit history (if you don’t have one).
+The easiest way to build your credit history is by using a credit card.
+Try to spend a small amount every month and always pay it back in full.
+This will show up on your credit report and prove that you can manage your credit responsibly.

 - Verify your identity by registering for the electoral roll.
 This simply means registering to vote at your current address.
 This will help lenders verify who you are and you’ll be in good shape to get the credit you want.